navicore/actorflow.g8/README.md

 # UNDER CONSTRUCTION

 A project generator for creating a working project that includes:
-* an Akka Stream with a Kafka consumer source
+* an [Akka Stream] consuming from [Kafka]
-* an Akka actor whose state is updated by the Akka stream
+* a system of [persistent] Akka actors whose state is updated by the Akka stream
-* an Akka HTTP REST API endpoint that inspects the Akka actor state via cURL or browser
+* an [Akka HTTP] REST API endpoint that inspects the Akka actor state via cURL or browser
+* a Kafka producer that writes state change events to Kafka

 ## PREREQ